msgordon/starlink-sdf/README.rst

 Installation of this module also adds a command-line program to your Python bin path, sdf2fits.
 This program takes an input the .sdf filename, and optionally an output fits file.
 For more usage information, invoke it with the `-h` switch

+   sdf2fits -h

    usage: sdf2fits [-h] [-c] filename [outfile]

    Convert sdf/ndf to fits

    positional arguments:
      filename       Input sdf file
      outfile        Optional output file.
 If not specified, file will have input name with .fits extension

    optional arguments:
      -h, --help     show this help message and exit